Pin Bar Forex Trading Strategy – The 50% Retracement Myth

 Key Pin Bar Point #1

 By itself – the 50% retracement entry is a completely arbitrary method.
-For those of you unfamiliar with this pin bar entry, the idea is to take a fib-retracement of the pinbar itself, and enter on a 50% pullback into it.
+For those of you unfamiliar with this pin bar forex trading strategy, the idea is to take a fib-retracement of the pinbar itself, and enter on a 50% pullback into it.

 Pin bars do not have some magical retracement level institutions and bank traders are looking at for getting into the pattern.
 The real power of the pattern is in both the trap and rejection of the price action.